Welcome to valparse’s documentation!¶

 unmodified output is not very easily parsable.
 However, output can be generated

-in the form of XML code and redirected to a .xml
+in the form of XML code and redirected to a .xml file by running Valgrind with

 the following options: